-Kaizer Chiefs were a team in transition in 1980.
-As a result of this, only the Sales House Champion of Champions was won after beating Pubs (Pimville United Brothers) 3-1 over two legs in the final.
+Kaizer Chiefs were a team in transition at the start of the decade in1980, a year in which they won only the Sales House Champion of Champions trophy after beating PUBS (Pimville United Brothers) 3-1 over two legs in the final.

 Dynamos were humiliated over two legs in the BP Top 8 final, while Orlando Pirates were beaten 3-1 in the Mainstay Cup final.

-Patrick ‘Ace’ Ntsoelengoe, who was still shuttling backwards and forwards between America and South Africa, netted four times against Dynamos, while other goals were scored by Ngcobo (twice) and emerging young winger Zebulon ‘Sputla’ Nhlapo.
+Patrick ‘Ace’ Ntsoelengoe, who was still shuttling between America and South Africa, netted four times against Dynamos in the BP Top 8 final, while other goals were scored by Ngcobo (two) and emerging young winger Zebulon ‘Sputla’ Nhlapo.

 Nelson ‘Teenage’ Dladla was in superb form that season and was voted as South Africa’s Footballer of the Year 1981.